Mount Whitney – Mountaineer’s Route

 The dates we have scheduled here have a minimum of 2 to run and a maximum guiding ratio of 2:1.

-Due to COVID-19, this trip is only offered as a Custom Private Trip.
+This trip is also offered as a Custom Private Trip at our Custom Private rates.
 Before July 4th, there is often still snow in the gully which makes the best alpine climbing conditions.
 After Labor day is also recommended for fewer other groups on the mountain.